Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Turn Tracker](/HeroSystem6eHeroic/images/TurnTracker.png)

 *Villain In Glasses, August 1, 2021.
-Last updated on September 26, 2021 to reflect changes to weapon attacks being damage-type selectable as well as the option to automatically apply END costs.*
+Last updated on April 30, 2023 to reflect the adition of more powers and the addition of a health status bar. *